Treat Fibromyalgia Naturally with These Herbs

 Capsacin is found in Cayenne pepper and is an effective, natural analgesic and is used in many pain-relieving creams.

 A large percentage of people with fibromyalgia (between 80 and 90%) are women.
-Though the exact cause is unknown, this ailment is frequently associated with traumatic events and periods of elevated stress, recurring lesions, general discomfort and certain illnesses.
+Though the exact cause is unknown, this ailment often has to do with traumatic events and periods of elevated stress, recurring lesions, general discomfort and certain illnesses.

-It’s been found that Cayenne pepper has properties that treat fibromyalgia symptoms.
-Capsacin, found in cayenne peppers, is an effective, natural pain-reliever.
-Many pain-relieving creams are made with Cayenne pepper because of its ability to relieve muscle pain.
+Experts have found that cayenne pepper has properties that can treat fibromyalgia symptoms.
+Capsaicin, found in cayenne peppers, is an effective, natural pain-reliever.
+Because of this, many pain-relieving creams contain Cayenne pepper because of its ability to relieve muscle pain.

 To relieve fibromyalgia pain, drink a cup of Cayenne pepper tea, made by mixing one teaspoon of the pepper with a cup of hot water.
-It’s best to prepare it in the morning to drink throughout the day.
-Otherwise you run the risk of severely irritating the digestive system.
+It’s best to prepare it in the morning and then drink it throughout the day.
+If not, you run the risk of severely irritating the digestive system.

 St. John’s Wort

 Another herb that helps fight fibromyalgia is St. John’s wort of the genus Hypericum.
 It’s a medium-sized plant that produces elongated yellow flowers.
 This herb is used mostly for treating depression, and has shown good results in this regard.
 Remember that depression is one of the main symptoms associated with fibromyalgia, so anything that works to fight it is a big help.